Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

 \section{Calculation}

-{ 1.} To say that a high level divergent term ( higher than logartithmic) is changed when shifting the integrated momentum, first of all one should ask, what is the 'original' to be changed?
+{ 1.} To say that a worse (than logartithmic) divergent integral is changed when shifting the integrated momentum, first of all one should ask, what is 'the original' TO BE changed?
 There may not exist the 'original' one for a single diagram, once taking into account that different Feynman diagrams are related and hence the loop momenta (\`{a} la GWW); however, one can have some definiteness starting from the original form derived from the expansion of the S-matrix according to the standard Dyson-Wick procedure.
-Since the S-matrix is the exponential of a spacetime integral; once taking these spacetime integrals at each order, one gets $\delta$ functions, one for each vertex, relating all the momenta of the propagators \cite{Dyson:1949ha}.
+Since the S-matrix is the exponential of a space-time integration; once taking these space-time integrations at each order, one gets $\delta$ functions, one for each vertex, relating all the momenta of the propagators \cite{Dyson:1949ha} with the 4-momentum conservation for each vertex.
 If we start from such a form for each diagram, without integrating the $\delta$ functions, there will be no indefiniteness.